CJinny/Kaggle-Jigsaw-Unintended-Bias-in-Toxicity-Classification/README.md

  ```
 Basically, every comment gets an initial weight of 0.25, then comments which mention each identity (**Subgroup**) will get a 0.25 additional weight, then comments which are toxic but didn't mention identity will get 0.25 additional weight, and last comments which are not toxic but mention identity will get 0.25 additional weight.
 The custom loss will be considering both overall target prediction loss as well as loss of auxilary labels.

 - **Combine a variety of models**.
 We started with a bilateral LSTM model using FastAI framework, but then quickly move to a more powerful model: BERT(Bidirectional Encoder Representations from Transformers).
-Several pretrained models were used:
+The following pretrained models were used:

-  1. BERT-Large, Uncased (Whole Word Masking)
+  - BERT-Large, Uncased (Whole Word Masking)
-  2. BERT-Base, Uncased
+  - BERT-Base, Uncased
-  3. GPT-2, Uncased
+  - GPT-2, Uncased

   We have discovered that `OpenAIAdam` performs better than `BertAdam` on validation set, hence we chose to use `OpenAIAdam` for our model optimizer.

-We also attempted many model frameworks:
+- **We also attempted many model frameworks**:
-  1. Pytorch, Many thanks to [hunggingface](https://github.com/huggingface/pytorch-pretrained-BERT) for this wonderful Pytorch model for BERT.
+    - Pytorch, Many thanks to [hunggingface](https://github.com/huggingface/pytorch-pretrained-BERT) for this wonderful Pytorch model for BERT.
 The cool thing with pytorch BERT is that it enables us to use `gradient_accumulation_steps` to control how frequently we want gradients to be accumulated.
-  2. FastAI, The cyclical learning rates are always useful.
+    - FastAI, The cyclical learning rates are always useful.
-  3. Keras, I haven't used Keras but my teammate had and was able to achieve good leaderboard score with it.
+    - Keras, I haven't used Keras but my teammate had and was able to achieve good leaderboard score with it.

   For my pytorch BERT base model training use a 4-stage approach to train our models, namely:
     1. Stage 1: `lr=2e-5`, `num_train_optimization_steps = int(2*len(train_loader)/batch_size/accumulation_steps)`
     2. Stage 2: `lr=1.5e-5`, `num_train_optimization_steps = int(1.5*2*len(train_loader)/batch_size/accumulation_steps)`
     3. Stage 3: `lr=1e-5`, `num_train_optimization_steps = int(1*2*len(train_loader)/batch_size/accumulation_steps)`
     4. Stage 4: `lr=0.5e-5`, `num_train_optimization_steps = int(0.5*2*len(train_loader)/batch_size/accumulation_steps)`

   Each stage will train 0.5 epoch so 2 epochs in total.
 In order to make our model train train faster for BERT-Large, we also increased our batch-size from 32 to 96.

 What I have learned from this competition: